 The sparkling was never given the opportunity to answer, and Zapper never got the chance to ask again.

-She had gone into labor a whole twenty-three weeks early: ten weeks earlier than Brass had been.
+She had gone into her rejection-cycle a whole twenty-three weeks early: ten weeks earlier than Brass had been.
 If that wasn't an immediate indication that something was gravely wrong, than the immeasurable pain that had overtaken Zapper's body was.

 Help might have come faster if Brass had been there with her, but the other femme had left earlier that morning to start her training as a nurse aide.
 If she couldn't be a mother, she said, she was going to at least help the best she could.
 Zapper woke up with a start, alone, dripping with condensation and doubling over in agony as soon as she was conscious.
 Emergency signals flashed in her vision, blasting her sights with shades of red and critical error messages that spammed her CPU like an intense virus.
 It was like nothing she had ever experienced before.
 Inside her chassis, the sparkling writhed in pain.